 Adventures that begin in Havelock

 The charming seaport of Havelock was once a thriving gold-mining town.
-Today it's the Greenshell Mussell Capital of the world and recognised as the gateway to the Kenepuru Sound.
+Today it's the Greenshell Mussel capital of the world and recognised as the gateway to the Pelorus, Kenepuru and Mahau Sounds.

 Taste the local delicacy - Greenshell Mussels served in a number of local cafes or onboard the Greenshell Mussel Cruise.